Halbann/StockCombatAI/README.md

 KCS is developed by Hatbat, Spartwo and MiffedStarfish.

 KCS is distributed under CC BY-SA 4.0.
-Please read about the license before copying, modifying or redistributing KCS. https://creativecommons.org/licenses/by-sa/4.0/
+Please read about the license before modifying and redistributing KCS. https://creativecommons.org/licenses/by-sa/4.0/